 Resistance to the Ottomans continued.
-After defeating the Turks
+After defeating the Turks in 1595.

-1595.
 Prince Mihai Viteazul (Michael the Brave) of Wallachia overthrew the Transvlvanian ruler in 1599.
 A vear later, he seized the Moldavian throne, uniting the 3 principalities for the first time.
-The union was short, ending in 1601 with assassination Mihai's Transvlvanians unhappy with his rule.
-Subsequently.
-Moldavia and Wallachia returned to Ottoman domination. Βv contrast.
-Transvlvania enjoyed independence from both the Habsburgs and Ottomans for a few decades (Illustration: 1601 portrait of Michael the Brave).
+The union was short, ending in 1601 with Mihai's assassination by Transvlvanians unhappy with his rule.
+Subsequently, Moldavia and Wallachia returned Ottoman domination.
+By contrast.
+Transvlvania enioved independence from both the

+Habsburgs and Ottomans for a few decades.